Makkli/Makkli/README.md

 - 👋 Hi, I’m @Makkli
 - 👀 I’m interested in ttrpgs, video games, game modding (especially Bethesda games), learning new coding skills, community theater, voice acting and electroswing.
-- 🌱 I’m a research analyst with a focus on experience management and pursuing my Bachelors Software Engineering at WGU.
+- 🌱 I’m currently working as a research analyst with a focus on experience management and also pursuing a Bachelors in Software Engineering at WGU.
 - 📫 How to reach me ...good question.
 I'm paranoidly private.

 <!---